soichiro-hattori/april/README.rst

 Copyright 2022 Soichiro Hattori

-april is free software made available under the MIT License.
+theiform is free software made available under the MIT License.
 For details see the LICENSE file.